 \section{Feature Selection with Streaming Data}

-Methods introduced in the previous sections assume that all data instances and features are known in advance.
-However, it is not the case in many real-world applications that we are often faced with dynamic data streams and feature streams~\citep{aggarwal2014evolutionary,shalev2011online,jian2016budget}.
-In the worst cases, the size of data or the features is unknown or even infinite, thus it is not practical to wait until all data instances or features are available to perform feature selection.
-For streaming data, one motivating example is online spam email detection, new emails are constantly arriving, it is not easy to employ batch-mode feature selection methods to select relevant feature in a time manner.
+Previous methods assume that all data instances and features are known in advance.
+However, it is not the case in many real-world applications that we are more likely faced with data streams and feature streams.
+In the worst cases, the size of data or features are unknown or even infinite.
+Thus it is not practical to wait until all data instances or features are available to perform feature selection.
+For streaming data, one motivating example online spam email detection problem, where new emails are continuously arriving; it is not easy to employ batch-mode feature selection methods to select relevant features in a timely manner.
 On an orthogonal setting, feature selection for streaming features also has its practical significances.
-For example, Twitter produces more than 320 millions of tweets every day and a large amount of slang words (features) are continuously being generated.
+For example, Twitter produces more than 500 million tweets every day, and a large amount of slang words (features) are continuously being generated.
 These slang words promptly grab users' attention and become popular in a short time.
-Therefore, it is preferable to perform streaming feature selection to rapidly adapt to the changes.
-Recently, there are some attempts trying to combine these two dual problems together, the problem is referred as feature selection on Trapezoidal data streams~\citep{zhangtowards}.
-In the following two subsections, we will review some representative algorithms for these two orthogonal problems, i.e., feature selection for streaming data and feature selection for streaming features.
+Therefore, it is preferred to perform streaming feature selection to adapt to the changes on the fly.
+There are also some attempts to study these two dual problems together, which is referred as feature selection on Trapezoidal data streams~\cite{zhangtowards}.
+We will review some representative algorithms for these two orthogonal problems.